Half-day,

 - other?

-Customized tours can take a bit of planning, so the earlier you contact
+Customised tours can take a bit of planning, so the

 us the better.